lewmilburn/SecurityKit/README.md

 - `$userInput` is the input that needs to be cleaned and checked.

 ### Always Blocked
 Certain elements are always blocked regardless of the mode selected.
+You can disable this in the config file, but it is not recommended.
 - External CSS via <link> and @import are disabled.
 - External <script> tags are disabled.
 - PHP and SQL Commands are disabled.
 - Access to external CSS and JS is availiable in the Administration panel.
-These hard-coded blocks can be removed by editing the code of the program.
-I'm going to add a setting for this soon.

 ### Modes